Peaks are preserved under run-sorting: Descents in a permutation after run-sort

 \item $k< l < s_{m+1} < e_m$, and

 \item $k<e_m<s_{m+1}<l$, and

 \end{enumerate} \end{lemma} \begin{proof}

 \textbf{Proof of statement 1}: We first verify that cases (i)--(iv) are indeed $a$-slope-admissible.
-The first three cases are easy, since inserting $n$ after $a$ will split $\alpha$ into two smaller runs, but the two resulting runs will be adjacent in the lex-order, as in \eqref{eq:aSlopeGeneric}.
-Thus, only the last case requires some more work.
+The first three cases are easy, since inserting $n$ after $a$ splits $\alpha$ into two smaller runs, but the two resulting runs are adjacent in the lex-order, as in \eqref{eq:aSlopeGeneric}.
+Thus, only case (iv) requires some more work.